daviddewhurst/daviddewhurst.github.io/index.md

 ## Interests

-I develop probabilistic AI for military and financial applications, focusing on non-kinetic grey-zone conflict.
-This includes
+I develop probabilistic AI for military and financial applications, focusing on non-kinetic grey-zone conflict and risk quantification.
+These include

 + Financial resilience
 + Information operations